Young Breast Cancer Survivors logo

 If you ever have concerns about side effects, you should tell your health care provider.
 Your concerns should be taken seriously.

-The pill is very safe.
+Beyond the breast cancer concerns discussed in the section "Special considerations for breast cancer survivors and thrivers," the pill is very safe.
 In fact, pregnancy carries a higher risk of health problems than the pill does.

 Rarely, the pill has been linked to cases of blood clot, stroke, heart attack, or liver tumor.
 The chance of a serious event like this is about 5 out of 10,000 people over a year.
 This chance goes up if you have other risk factors, such as smoking.